%@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

 $602-$5,550 annually │ Need Based

-The Federal Pell Grant Program provides need-based grants to low-income undergraduates and certain to promote access to postsecondary education.
+The Federal Pell Grant Program provides need-based grants to low-income undergraduates and to promote access to postsecondary education.

 $2,500 annually │ Need Based